svsticky/CommitteeClash/README.md

 # Docker

 The application works with docker.
+Make sure you have docker installed and running.
 To compose the services, use the following commands:

-- For development: `npm run dev`
+- For development: `docker compose -f docker-compose.dev.yml up --build`
-- For production: `npm run prod`
+- For production: `docker compose -f docker-compose.prod.yml up --build`

-To delete images and containers, use one of the following commands: `npm run down-dev` or `npm run down-prod`.

 # Development